When to File Reinstatement Application

 Section 6.6 of the Rules and Regulations explains these requirements.

-For information about reinstating Advanced Practice Nurse licenses, see Application for Licensure as an Advanced Practice Nurse.
+For information about reinstating Advanced Practice Registered Nurse licenses, see Application for Licensure as an Advanced Practice Registered Nurse.

 Requirements for All Applicants

-- Submit completed, signed and notarized Application for Reinstatement of RN or LPN License.
+- Submit a completed, signed and notarized Application for Reinstatement of RN or LPN License.

 - If your name has changed since you were previously licensed in Delaware, enclose a copy of a legal document changing your name (e.g., marriage certificate, divorce decree).